joost-morsink/Rest/docs/overview.md

 ### Operation interfaces
 At least two ways of implementing operation interfaces are possible:
-* Have a specific interface per operation with the resource as a generic parameter (`IGet<T>`, `IPut<T>`, etc.).
+* Have a specific interface per operation with the resource as a generic parameter (`IRestGet<T>`, `IRestPut<T>`, etc.).
-* Have an interface implementation per resource `IRepository<T>` which allows for capability discovery.
+* Have an interface implementation per resource `IRestRepository<T>` which allows for capability discovery.
-  Capability discovery should expose the same interface per operation interfaces.
+  Capability discovery should expose the same interfaces for its implemented operations.

 The precise specification of the operation interfaces depends on the specification of the `Result` type.